subins2000/SelfieADay/README.md

 [Example video : Hugo Cornellier's AGE 12 to MARRIED](https://www.youtube.com/watch?v=65nfbW-27ps)

+There's also a [Reddit community](https://www.reddit.com/r/selfieaday/) for this hobbyists.

 ### Why ?

 For fun !
 Also, it's a lazy way to make a journal.